-You might be asked to complete these online during the application process, or later on at the assessment day stage.
+During the recruitment process for cabin crew, you will have to complete some psychometric tests.
+This might be during the application process, or later on at the assessment day stage.

 These tests can seem a little daunting, especially if you haven’t encountered these types of tests before.
-However, forewarned is forearmed, and once you know exactly what to expect, you’ll be able to face them head on!
+However, once you know exactly what to expect, you’ll be able to face them head on.

 The two main areas of testing are Numerical Reasoning and Verbal Reasoning.
 The tests generally take the form of a multiple-choice assessment.